crose7/Undertaker/README.md

 # Undertaker
 NodeJS backup utility for the Kinja platform

+## Installation
+Download **NPM** and **Node** here: https://www.npmjs.com/get-npm
+Download a zip of this repo, then extract it.
+Open the command-line and navigate to the newly extracted folder.
+Run the command 'npm install' — this will download the libraries that Undertaker requires to function.

 ## Command Line Use
 ### Jargon
 **Article:**        The abstract concept of a post.